 There are many different areas where you can install outdoor lights, depending upon your preferences and goals for the lighting system.
-If your goal is to increase safety, you will likely want to illuminate any walkways, steps and entryways.
+If your goal is to increase safety, you will likely want to illuminate any walkways, steps, and entryways.
 This will make it easier to approach the house at night and will make it possible to see visitors.

 Some homeowners choose to use accent lights to make design elements of the house and landscape visible at night.
 In addition to lighting walkways, you might also highlight interesting aspects of the architecture or plants around your home.
-It is not unusual to add outdoor lighting around a flowerbed, garden or gazebo in order to add outdoor ambiance.
+It is not unusual to add outdoor lighting around a flowerbed, garden, or gazebo in order to add an outdoor ambiance.

 No Need to Be or Hire a Master Electrician

 The true beauty of an outdoor lighting system is that it is extremely simple to install, even if you are not an electrician.
-As This Old House explains, all you need in order to get started is a transformer, a low-voltage electrical cable and any light fixtures that you would like to use.
+As This Old House explains, all you need in order to get started is a transformer, a low-voltage electrical cable, and any light fixtures that you would like to use.

-When choosing lights, it is important to remember that you need bulbs with a very low wattage.
+When choosing lights, it is important to remember that you need bulbs with very low wattage.
 As these lights will be used outdoors, at night, it is very easy for the light to become too harsh.
 A little voltage will go a long way.

 The transformer that you use will only need to have enough capacity to support all of the lights that you have chosen to use as your outdoor lights.
 It will be plugged into an outdoor electrical outlet that is GFCI-protected and fitted with a cover.